lightern/rust/binaries/README.md

+I was practicing the usage of Rust and I made something for my friend as an exercise (he gave me specs) and he found these very useful for a musician so I decided to share these.
 In case you want to compile these programs yourself, you will find the source codes from the root folder.

 ## Skaalat